mrismanaziz/Reforestation/README.md

-## How was the snow globe feeling after the storm?
-A little shaken.
+## Why was the picture sent to prison?
+It was framed.